emacs-eaf/emacs-application-framework/README.md

 Currently, macOS is only partially supported and needs a lot of testing, not all functions can work normally, please check the [Wiki](https://github.com/emacs-eaf/emacs-application-framework/wiki/macOS) for details.

 ### Browser crashes
-Please DO NOT install PyQt5 through pip, pip version has bug, please install PyQt5 from the OS software repository.
+Please DO NOT install PyQt5 through pip, pip version has a bug, please install PyQt5 from the OS software repository.

-### EAF js-video-player can't play some video on Windows and Mac.
-Why?
-`js-video-player` requires that qtwebengine built against ffmpeg to support proprietary codecs like `h264/aac`.

 ### Why doesn't EAF receive input events on Linux Window Manager?
-EAF confirms that the desktop environment or window manager you can work includes: KDE, Gnome2, Gnome3, Mate, Xfce, LXDE, Sway, i3, QTile, Xpra, EXWM.
+EAF confirms that the desktop environment or window manager you can work with includes: KDE, Gnome2, Gnome3, Mate, Xfce, LXDE, Sway, i3, QTile, Xpra, EXWM.

 We suspect there are some issues with how all the Window Managers implement their x11 protocols.

 One workaround is to name of command `wmctrl -m` to the elisp list `eaf-wm-focus-fix-wms`.
 Fill an issue if it still doesn't work.

 ### Proxy
-If you need to use proxy to access internet, one can configure the proxy settings.
+If you need to use a proxy to access the internet, one can configure the proxy settings.

 ```Elisp
 (setq eaf-proxy-type "http")